keerthinalabotu/cse15l-lab-reports/CSE_lab_report_2.md

 **Which methods are called in this code?**

-The code has two classes, one being the actual class ChatServer, and the other being the Class Handler (containing that /add-message).
-The methods called within the ChatServer class include the `parseInt` method and the `.start` method.
-The Handler class has several methods called including the `.getpath()` method as well as `.size()` and `.get()` from the ArrayList class.
+The code has two classes, one being the actual class `ChatServer`, and the other being the Class `Handler` (containing that /add-message).
+The methods called within the `ChatServer` class include the `parseInt` method and the `.start` method.
+The `Handler` class has several methods called including the `.getpath()` method as well as `.size()` and `.get()` from the `ArrayList` class.
 We also used the `.getQuery()` and `.split()` in order to process the input url and split it based on the input characters.
 Lastly, we also used the `.add()` method and `.contains()` methods.

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**

 The methods that are used are `parseInt()` as well as `.start()`.
 The relevant arguments for `.parseInt()` is the integer that we want to convert into a string.
-In this case the argument passed in is args[0].
+In this case the argument passed in is `args[0]`.

-The other method, the `.start()` takes in two arguments, one being the Handler and the other being the port in which we are running the server.
+The other method, the `.start()` takes in two arguments, one being the `Handler` and the other being the port in which we are running the server.
 It looks like `.start(port, new Handler())`.

+The relevant fields of the class is mainly just the `ArrayList` called `tracking` for the Handler class and there are no arguments passed into the `ChatServer` class.

 **How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**

+There no actual fields for the ChatServer class, however there are fields for the Handler class in which the `ArrayList called `tracking`  does not change either with any of the methods.
+This is because we return a `String` created within the `Handler` class.

-When `.parseInt()` is carried out, the field passed in which is `args[0]` is changed to a string format.
-In addition, the `.start()` method creates a `new Handler()` but doesn't change any existing fields of the class.
+In addition, the
+`.start()` method creates a `new Handler()` but doesn't change any existing fields of the class.